The Guide to Horsepower: Definition, History, and Physics

 This became the global standard for mechanical horsepower.
 When you say a car has 300 hp, you are essentially saying that, at peak output, its engine can do the equivalent work of 300 of James Watt's "super-charged" horses working simultaneously.

-3. Horsepower vs. Torque: What’s the Difference?
+3. Horsepower vs. Torque: What is the Difference?

 What is Torque?

 Torque is a measurement of rotational force.
 It is the twisting power an engine generates.
 Imagine using a wrench to tighten a bolt.
 The force you apply to the handle of the wrench is torque.
 In a car, torque is what gets the vehicle moving from a standstill and what pulls a heavy trailer up a hill.
-It is the "muscle" of the engine.
+It is the muscle of the engine.

 What is Horsepower in this context?